ACC25/wakaru/source_emails/interactions.md

 Each email chain will have four messages:

-+ First: customer's initial query
++ First: customer's initial query (starting at the bottom of the template)
 + Second: company's initial response
 + Third: customer provides contextual information to support query
-+ Fourth: company closes ticket by granting or denying request, and provides reasoning
++ Fourth: company closes ticket by granting or denying request, and provides reasoning (ending at the top of the template)
   + for `good` templates, reasoning is expected
   + For `bad` templates, excluding reasoning is a legitimate tactic for increasing negative tone

+#### Source Organization

+Emails will be sorted, based on their subject line, into three categories upon receipt:

++ `denying_request_bad`
++ `denying_request_good`
++ `granting_request_good`

-Based on the article (link here), there is a larger statistical difference between how customers perceive tonnage based on whether their request is denied or granted, so the goal of the source emails is to help highlight the tonnage of denying/granting interactions.
-For instance, we are ignoring `granting_request_bad` emails because, according to the study, customers would not necessarily care what the tonnage is if they are getting what they want.
-Based on time constraints, it is more useful to quantify the tonnage of interactions that we know customers will like or dislike.
+Based on this study (link here), there is a larger statistical difference in how customers perceive tonnage based on whether their request is denied or granted vs general tonnage across all interactions, so the goal of the source emails is to help highlight the tonnage of denying/granting interactions.
+For instance, we are ignoring `granting_request_bad` emails because customers would not necessarily care what the tonnage is if they are getting what they want.
+Based on time constraints, it is more useful to quantify the tonnage of interactions that we know customers will likely find more impactful on their overall experience.

 ### Possible interactions